mridubhatnagar/blogs-backup/clffmvk3b000m09jl40ou17vm.md

 ## Work

 Grateful to be working with the team I love and enjoy working with.
 Responsible to handle one critical service end-to-end single-handedly.
-Did RCA for production issues, and fixed the issues.
-Worked on enhancements, and maintenance.
+Developed many new features, worked on enhancements of existing features and maintained the service.
 Every contribution has helped in making the service robust and stable.

 It was all possible with the support and help of my teammates.
 Being part of a good team is peace of mind.